ericwq/gskills/README.md

 # gSkills

 My original goal is to understand the source code of [gRPC-go](https://github.com/grpc/grpc-go).
-When researching the source code, I found a lots of coding skills/design which deserved to be noted for later reference.
+When researching the source code, I found a lot of coding skills/design which deserved to be noted for later reference.

-Gradually, As more chapter finished, it becomes "Understanding gRPC-go".
+Gradually, as more chapter finished, it becomes "Understanding gRPC-go".
 All content are golang and gRPC-go related.

 Get a quick glimpse from the following diagram.
 See  [The bigger picture](docs/control.md#the-bigger-picture) for detail.
 ![images.005](images/images.005.png)